 5. Basil Pesto

 Our next sauce is a classic one - pesto alla genovese, or basil pesto.
 This one requires a bit of effort as you must grind all the ingredients in a pestle & mortar.
 You can cheat with a food processor but just keep a close eye on the consistency of your pesto as it is easy to over blend.
 The key to making excellent pesto is high-quality olive oil – we use Italian extra virgin olive oil – and super fresh basil.
 In picking basil, we recommend trying to get bunches with smaller leaves as these tend to be fresher and more tender.
 While different recipes include different cheeses, we’ve opted for a pesto recipe that features both Parmigiano Reggiano and Pecorino.
 This combination of cheese really adds depth to the pesto.
+And be sure to take a look at our video on making basil pesto.
+You can follow along as our chef Roberta whips up her own batch of this delicious pesto.

 6. Pistachio Pesto